Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 Exit ticket

-Create three quick questions that reveal whether pupils understood a key concept.
+Create three quick questions that reveal whether students understood a key concept.

 Success criteria

-Generate pupil-friendly criteria with examples for a persuasive writing task.
+Generate student-friendly criteria with examples for a persuasive writing task.

 Misconception check

-Create true or false statements where pupils must correct false answers and explain why.
+Create true or false statements where students must correct false answers and explain why.

 Maths fluency